bartificer/programming-by-stealth/docs/pbs81.md

 # PBS 81 of X — The JavaScript Promise Utilities

 So far in our exploration of promises we’ve learned the core concept — a promise is an object that represents the status and/or result of an asynchronous task.
 Asynchronous tasks are inherently parallel, but we’ve learned how to use `.then()` and `.catch()` to create so-called _promise chains_, allowing promises to be executed in series.
 What we’ve not looked at yet is JavaScript’s native `Promise` class.
 This class is primarily used to create promises, but it also provides some useful utility functions.
-For now at least, we’re focusing on using promises rather than creating them, so we won’t be digging into how the `Promise` class’s contractor works.
-However, some of the utility functions are designed to help developers use promises in more powerful ways, so those will be our focus for this instalment.
+For now at least, we’re focusing on using promises rather than creating them; so we won’t be digging into how the `Promise` class’s contractor works.
+However, some of the utility functions are designed to help developers use promises in more powerful ways.
+Those will be our focus for this instalment.
 The most powerful of these utilities is `Promise.all()`, a function that allows us to create promise chains that perform some tasks in series, and others in parallel, allowing us to efficiently manage our asynchronous tasks.

 You can [download this instalment’s ZIP file here](https://www.bartbusschots.ie/s/wp-content/uploads/2019/07/pbs81.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs81.zip).

-# Matching Podcast Episode 597
+## Matching Podcast Episode 602

-Listen along to this instalment on [episode 597 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2019/06/ccatp-597/)
+Listen along to this instalment on [episode 602 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2019/07/ccatp-602/)

 <audio controls src="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/CCATP_2019_07_12.mp3">Your browser does not support HTML 5 audio 🙁</audio>